undeMalum/portfolio/content/posts/meeting-charges-p2/index.md

 ***

 # Marcin
-As in Piotr's case, my meetings with Marcin were alike.
+As in Piotr's case, my meetings with Marcin were alike in many (very good) ways.
 Not a single time did I enter his house without being asked: "what would you prefer - coffee or tea?"
-Moreover, I always got some salty sticks and fruits of different kinds.
+Moreover, I always got some salty sticks and fruits of different kinds to delight in.
 During my visits, I talked both to Marcin and his mum.
-Since Marcin is rather shy and doesn't say much, his mother often took initiative and told a great deal of anecdotes about Marcin and Bury Miś in general.
+Since Marcin is rather shy and doesn't say much, his mother often took initiative and told an awful lot of anecdotes about Marcin and Bury Miś in general.
 I wish I had enough time to listen to all those stories!

 ***
 {{< neighbouring >}}